Cyoda-platform/java-client-template/src/main/java/com/java_template/prototype/functional_requirement.md

 - dateRangeEnd: String (ISO date, end of snapshot capture period)
 - status: String (Job status: PENDING, COMPLETED, FAILED)
 - createdAt: String (Timestamp when job was created)
+- failReason: String (Reason for failure when status is FAILED, optional)

 TeamSnapshot:
 - season: String (The Bundesliga season year this snapshot belongs to)